coders-info/modular-code/README.md

    - **Why to Use:** This principle encourages the creation of data structures with rich information content, reducing and moving the logical functions to interfaces and middleware
    - **How to Use:** Design your data models to be comprehensive and include all necessary information.
 This approach often favors object-oriented designs, where data and related behaviors are combined into objects.
 Divide objects into data models that do not contain method functions and those that contain them but do not have attributes, i.e. data.
 Separation of data from functions facilitates expansion and does not create artificial dependencies.

-## Hypermodularity

-Hypermodularity is not about writing, but about reusing code in a network of dependencies

-Hypermodularity shifts the burden of programming:
-+ from development to management
-+ from programming to defining services based on available source-code and data

-The smallest element of a modular network is one running service that can be written or reused thanks to successive modular building blocks of reusable code.

-This is the hyper modular network of code ...